hideya/langchain-mcp-tools-py/README_DEV.md

   4. Tools are converted to LangChain format
   5. A cleanup function is returned to handle resource management

+## Understanding the Implementation

+For detailed technical analysis, design decisions, and known issues, see [TECHNICAL.md](TECHNICAL.md).

 ## Development Workflow

 1. **Making changes**